distressedrook/sicilain/README.md

 # sicilain
-Everything you need to build a chess app
+Everything you need to build a chess app.

+This project is currently under development.